lydtechconsulting/ambar-event-sourcing/README.md

 ```
 Benefits: Event sourcing naturally supports the creation of new materialised views as business requirements evolve.
 The ability to seamlessly introduce a new service into the ecosystem that can process historical events without disrupting the existing architecture provides significant flexibility and scalability.

-### 1. Component Testing an Application Using Ambar
+### 1. Component Testing an Application that Uses Ambar

 #### Overview